haoyuanz13/Deep-Learning/FasterRCNN/FasterRCNN_tf/README.md

 Pkg Clarification
 -------------------
-1. The **_layers.py_** contains multiple functional layers such as ConvNet, Fully Connected Layers and ResNet Block.
+1. The `layers.py` contains multiple functional layers such as ConvNet, Fully Connected Layers and ResNet Block.
-2. The **_spatial_transformer.py_** includes the spatial transformer function.
+2. The `spatial_transformer.py` includes the spatial transformer function.
-3. The **_fasterRCNN.py_** contains the main structure of Faster RCNN combined with RPN, as well as the executable function for training and test.
+3. The `fasterRCNN.py` contains the main structure of Faster RCNN combined with RPN, as well as some executable functions for the train and test tasks.
-4. The **_helper.py_** file includes all helper functions such as the data loader and the result figure generation.
+4. The `helper.py` file includes all helper functions such as the data loader and the result figure generation.